akshayxemo/intervuMe-web/README.md

 - Step 8: Now you can freely chat realtime with mentor (test it with both side it works).
 - Step 9: To check the subscription options use the **demo card** information such as 4242424242424242 **DD/MM** 4242 **CVV** 424

-# 🖥️ To test the system offline at local device
+# 🖥️ To test the system offline with local device
+- Step 1: follow the installation, setup and running instructions to get the project in your device
-- Step 1: register a mentee.
+- Step 2: register a mentee.
-- Step 2: register a admin using the postman while running the system on your device via {{localhost url}}/admin/signup
+- Step 3: register a admin using the postman while running the system on your device via {{localhost url}}/admin/signup
   - use raw JSON data to make a POST request explained below

   ```
   {
     "name":"your name",